Varietal Assessment of Forage Seed Production

 • other: creeping red fescue Boreal, perennial ryegrass Replicator, festolulium Lofa, cicer milkvetch Oxley II and a Common seed source of galega

-Photos of the project at the dryland site are provided by project collaborator and forages breeder Dr. Bill Biligetu, Associate Professor, University of Saskatchewan College of Agriculture and Bioresources.
-Ministry of Agriculture Strategic Research Program (SRP) Chair in Forage Crop Breeding.
+Project photos from the dryland site were provided by collaborator Dr. Bill Biligetu, Associate Professor in the College of Agriculture and Bioresources at the University of Saskatchewan and Strategic Research Program Chair in Forage Crop Breeding.

 Previous